M-arcus/cloudron-docs/docs/documentation/server.md

 ```

 * Watch the output of `journalctl -fa` to wait for the docker images to be downloaded by Cloudron.
 Once, the
-  download completes, there will be some network errors displayed.
+  download completes, there will be some network errors displayed like `org.ghost.cloudronapp2 not alive (network error)`.
   At this point, proceed to the next step.

 ```
 journalctl -fa          # watch the logs